Let’s be real - online school has gotten us into a habit of waking up, marking yourself as present for class, and then going back to sleep.

 You can rest assured knowing that you won’t have a stressful morning when school starts.

-We can all relate to not even touching our designated novels for English until our very first SAC.
+We can all relate to not even touching our designated novels for English until our very first test.

-If you’ve found that you’ve left your content to the last minute, spend the next couple of weeks looking through our text study guides.
+If you’ve found that you’ve left your content to the last minute, spend the next couple of weeks looking through your text study guides.

 But reading them alone is not enough to maintain the information.